Leadership and Innovation Department Mission

 - Develop creative and critical thinking skills needed to facilitate individual and organizational change.

-- Synthesize information across disciplinary boundaries to establish a comprehensive understanding of an organization’s mission, vision, values, and goals.
+- Synthesize information across disciplinary boundaries to establish a comprehensive understanding of an organization’s mission, vision, values, and goals as a foundation to effectively lead innovation and change initiatives.

 - Work collaboratively with colleagues to develop innovation and change strategies that are responsive to evolving organizational needs.